 Cox, who lives in New York, was born in Scotland.
 He's called for marijuiana to be decriminalized in his home country.
 It's currently banned in the UK.

-For its second season, Succession was also named Best TV Series - Drama at the Golden Globes ceremony on January 5.
+For its second season, Succession was also named Best TV Series - Drama at the Golden Globes.
+The show won the Emmys' Outstanding Dramatic Series award in 2019, 2020 and 2022.
 Cox plays the patriach of the dysfunctional Roy family that owns a media empire.